Skip to main content

 Saffron Crocus - crocus sativus

-The usual way of harvesting the stamens is to pick the whole flower, then remove the stamen and throwing the flower away.
+The usual commercial way of harvesting the stamens is to pick the whole flower, then remove the stamen and throwing the flower away.
 I can´t do that, what a waste.
-I pick the stamens from the flower while still growing so I´ve got the saffron and can still enjoy the flowers.
+I pick the stamens from the flower while still growing so I´ve got the saffron and can still enjoy the flowers, I ´ve obviously not many!
 Simple things!

-One or two of the bulbs/corms even flowered in the tray I put them without soil or watering them.
+One or two of the bulbs/corms even flowered in the tray I´d put them in without soil or watering them.

 Once dry I put them in an empty glass spice jar.
 My favourite recipe for saffron, other than paella of course, is Lime and Saffron Chicken.